TheLeopardsH/ReverseEngineeringPractice/crackme_easy_reverse/rev50/README.md

-crackme easy reverse Challenge to reverse engineer the bin file to know what password is for password protected binary
+Crackme  easy_reverse Challenge to reverse engineer the bin file to know what password is for password protected binary

 When we run it,asks us password